mlresearch/v124/_posts/2020-08-27-ray-chowdhury20a.md

   (CME), and derive its regret bound.
 Along the way, we derive novel approximation guarantees for the CME estimates.
-Finally, experiments are carried out in a synthetic example and in a likelihood-free inference application that highlight the useful insights of the proposed method.}"
+Finally, experiments are carried out in a synthetic example and in a likelihood-free inference application that highlight the useful insights of the proposed method.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: ray-chowdhury20a
 month: 0
-tex_title: "{Active Learning of Conditional Mean Embeddings via Bayesian Optimisation}"
+tex_title: Active Learning of Conditional Mean Embeddings via Bayesian Optimisation
 firstpage: 1119
 lastpage: 1128
 page: 1119-1128